-(Above) Sweeten renovators and actor Jaime Ray Newman and Guy Nattiv’s LA renovation
+(Above) Sweeten renovators and actor Jaime Ray Newman and Guy Nattiv’s LA home renovation

 Changes and challenges: Home interior design in Los Angeles

 Diversity is king when it comes to home interior design in Los Angeles.
 The city has a sense of history, with styles spanning Spanish Colonial to Mission Revival, Beaux-Arts to Art Deco, Hollywood Regency to streamline 1930s modern.
 The desire to preserve those design styles is strong, as is the need to make homes liveable for today.
-Nationwide, COVID-19 inspired a shift in homeowner priorities, what rooms and features are important.
+Homeowner priorities on what rooms and features are important have shifted nationwide.
 Fortunately, for LA contractors and designers, remodeling has not missed a beat.

-“We didn’t really see much of a change,” said Sweeten general contractor Trevor, who is based in LA.
+“We didn’t really see much of a change,” said Sweeten LA general contractor Trevor.
 “It’s just a redirect.”

 The challenge is more about materials shortages, delays, and rising costs.
 “The cost of lumber is affecting building,” said Trevor.
 Sheet plywood, for example, has jumped from $18 to around $50, he said.
 “People are asking for alternatives to lumber, like tin framing used in commercial.”

 Here, we review the rising trends in home design and remodeling in Los Angeles (plus a few design favorites that are here to stay.)

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.